Special Report: The ‘Christmas Religion’

 Secular humanism is a religion.
 It meets all of the benchmark tests — it is man’s way of making himself acceptable to his god, which, of course, is himself.
 It has rules and regulations — you can’t believe in humanism and believe in God, it has its own doctrine (evolution) and it requires a tremendous amount of faith.

 To be a humanist, you have to deny logic and accept a constantly-changing and unprovable ‘theory’ that says that everything we know about physics is true — unless you add the unprovable element of billions of years.

 To a humanist, a frog turning into a handsome prince is a fairy tale.
 Unless you add a couple of billion years.
 Then it’s scientific evolution.

 To a Muslim or a Jew, Christmas is offensive.
 To the Jew, it remains a standing indictment against his religion.
-The only way around that indictment is to deny that Jesus was the Messiah.
+Christmas is a reminder that it was his religion that put the Messiah on the Cross.
+The only way around that indictment is to deny He was the Messiah.

 To the Muslim, Christmas is offensive because it is an acknowledgment that the Koran is wrong — it specifically denies the Deity of Christ and repeatedly tells its adherents that “God has no Son.”